reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 3. Open MATLAB and add the folder you just created *and its subfolders* to your MATLAB path

 That's it!

+## Folder structure

+Here's an example of how I organize my code.
+First, I keep toolboxes like <a href="https://github.com/reedblaylock/MATLAB-Redux">MATLAB-Redux</a> and VocalTract-ROI-Toolbox next to each other inside a folder specifically designated for MATLAB packages I download:

+- MATLAB_toolboxes/
+    - MATLAB-Redux/
+        - +redux/
+        - GUI Layout Toolbox
+        - etc.
+    - VocalTract-ROI-Toolbox/
+        - +vt/
+        - hex_and_rgb_v2/
+        - etc.

+The videos I want to analyze are stored in a completely separate folder (and preferably backed up to the cloud, i.e., in a Google Drive or Dropbox folder), usually with .AVIs and .WAVs stored in their own folders:

+- Google Drive
+    - Video folder
+        - speaker A
+            - avi/
+            - wav/
+        - speaker B
+            - avi/
+            - wav/

 ## How to use this toolbox